When it comes to Greek food, nothing beats the classic Greek taverna! Here is everything you need to know about tavernas in Greece.

 More guides about food in Greece

 I hope this guide on Greek tavernas has been useful.
-Here are a few more guides that will help you understand better this part of our culture, and enjoy it when you visit with your friends or family.
+Here are a few more guides that will help you understand better this part of the Greek culture, and enjoy it when you visit with your friends or family.

 - The ultimate Greek food guide with 50 dishes